Umuzi-org/tech-department/content/projects/capstone-projects/chrome-extension-tie-spent-in-hangouts/_index.md

 ---
+_db_id: 420
+content_type: project
+ready: true
+submission_type: nosubmit
 title: build a Chrome Extension that measures time spent in meetings
-ready: True
-submission_type: nosubmit
 ---

 ## Who should do this?